FAULT LINE REPO 105 GIMMICKS PLAYED A BIG ROLE IN WALL ST TITAN'S DEMISE

 An attorney for Lehman's former CEO said in a statement on Thursday that Fuld "did not know what those transactions were."

-nor was he aware of their accounting treatment," attorney Patricia Hynes said, noting that the firm's outside auditor and legal counsel had not raised any concerns about the transactions with him.
+"He didn't structure them or negotiate them, nor was he aware of their accounting treatment," attorney Patricia Hynes said, noting that the firm's outside auditor and legal counsel had not raised any concerns about the transactions with him.
 The examiner also said a claim could be based on Ernst & Young's failure to abide by professional standards relating to communications with Lehman's audit committee.
 Claims could also be based on shortcomings in Ernst & Young's probe into a whistleblower claim and reviews of Lehman's public filings.

-dit of the company was for the fiscal
+Ernst & Young said: "Our last audit of the company was for the fiscal

 year ending November 30, 2007.
 Our opinion indicated that Lehman's financial statements for that year were fairly presented in accordance with Generally Accepted Accounting Principles (GAAP), and we remain of that view."
 Questions about Lehman's accounting had been raised in the months before its bankruptcy, notably by hedge fund manager David Einhorn, who thought the bank was not taking proper write-downs.